 Hidden Costs of Poor Decisions

-The real expense of skipping expert help is not the consultant's fee you saved.
-It is the cost of the mistakes you make without guidance.
-Here are three scenarios I have seen play out repeatedly.
+The real cost of skipping help is not the fee you saved.
+It is the mistakes you make without it.
+Three I have watched happen more than once.

 Wrong Hardware